Indian locomotive class WAP-5: Variants

-In October 2020, two WAP-5 locomotives (no. 35012 and 35013) were given an asymmetric body design with an aerodynamic profile for one cab and a blunt profile for another cab at the opposite end, which is intended to be semi-permanently coupled with a train in a push-pull configuration for Tejas Express services.
-The two locomotives have a power output of 6000 hp and will have a maximum speed of 160 km/h.
-Two modified WAP-5 locomotives (35027 and 35028) are used to haul the Amrit Bharat Express in a similar push-pull configuration.
+In October 2020, two WAP-5 locomotives (Nos.
+35012 and 35013) were unveiled with an asymmetric body design featuring an aerodynamic profile at one end and a blunt profile at the other.
+They were intended to be semi-permanently coupled with a train in a push-pull configuration for Tejas Express services.
+Both locomotives have a power output of 6,000 horsepower (4,500 kW) and a maximum speed of 160 kilometres per hour (99 mph).
+Two similarly modified WAP-5 locomotives (Nos.
+35027 and 35028) are used to haul the Amrit Bharat Express in a comparable push-pull configuration.